Acupressure during pregnancy

 It is not uncommon for mothers to complain of back pain, after all, there is an unusual new strain on the back.
 Here, your ShaktiMat can provide relief and give you moments of relaxation.

-To do this, simply lay the mat on your bed or sofa and place yourself on it either with a bare back or with a thin shirt, so that the pressure only feels very gentle.
-Turn on some nice music or an audio book and let the mat relax your neck.
+To do this, simply place the mat in bed or on the sofa and either lie on it with your bare back or with a thin shirt so that the pressure only feels very gentle.
+Put onsome nice music or an audio book and let the mat relax your neck.

 If you want a little more pressure on your neck, you can of course go straight for our neck pillow, which we have developed especially for this area.